Brief Introduction to Muktinath

 Salagrama, Muktikshetra and Muktinath

 It is difficult to understand the exact status of Muktinath-Chumig Gyatsa within Hinduism.
-There is no debate about the Gandaki River.
-However some Hindu schools have doubts regarding the status of Muktinath-Chumig Gyatsa as a Hindu pilgrimage site*and have the opinion that the Celestial Abode of Vishnu connected to the Gandaki River (Salagrama) is the source of the Gandaki or a cave near to it.
+There is no difference of opinion within Hindu schools regarding the status of the Gandaki River.
+However, some Hindu schools doubt that the very spot Muktinath-Chumig Gyatsa*is the Celestial Abode of Vishnu connected to the Gandaki River (Salagrama).
+They have the opinion that the source of the Gandaki or a cave near to it is Salagrama and the real place ('nath') of salvation ('mukti').
 One of the reasons for their opinion is that contradictory to other Hindu pilgrimages sites connected to a holy river, one has to walk away from the holy Gandaki River for several hours to reach the site.
 Another reason is that 'Muktinath' as such is not mentioned in Hindu scriptures like the Mahabharata and the Puranas.
+The name 'Muktikshetra' does appear in the Varahapurana (c.144:v.122), but as the area near the Gandaki River and not as a spot in the mountains.** Also there is more than one 'Muktinath'.
+For instance, while Muktinath-Chumig Gyatsa is at 12,000 feet near Thorong La Pass, R.S.
+Gherwal locates Muktinath in his pilgrimage book - published in 1927 - at 17,000 feet near Nora Pass (p.82).

-The name 'Muktikshetra' does appear in the Varahapurana (c.144:v.122), but as the area near the Gandaki River and not as a spot in the mountains.** Muktinath Lama Wangyal pointed out the bottom line though, when he was asked what his opinion is in the very matter: "Look at the many, many Hindu pilgrims visiting Muktinath; no doubt this is a pilgrimage place for Hindus."
+Muktinath Lama Wangyal pointed out the bottom line though, when he was asked what his opinion is in the very matter: "Look at the many, many Hindu pilgrims visiting Muktinath-Chumig Gyatsa; no doubt this is a pilgrimage place for Hindus."

 Swaminarayan